rfzeg/rtab_dumpster/README.md

 + Image Topic: /camera/rgb/image_raw
 + Depth Image Topic: /camera/depth/image_raw
 + Laser Scan Topic: /scan
++ Odometry Topic: /odom
 + Movement Commands: /cmd_vel

+It is possible to spaw the robot into a running Gazebo simulation with a custom Odometry Topic appending an argument like this:
+`$ roslaunch rtab_dumpster spawn_rtab_dumpster.launch odometryTopic:=odom_perfect`

 ## Repository architecture
 ### Directories
 + **urdf/** : (required) contains the files that generate the robot model and provide simulated actuators and sensors